Robert M. Kerr Performing Arts Center

-Five studio pavilions are the center of many activities during the Summer and Fall Institutes.
+Five studio pavilions are the center of many activities during the Summer and Fall Arts Institutes.
 All five spacious pavilions feature beautiful views of the lake and surrounding landscape.
-The Lone Wolf Pavilion houses a state-of-the-art darkroom, including eighteen enlarging stations.
-During the Summer Institute, the Buffalo and Wildcat pavilions each have Harlequin dance floors.
+The Lone Wolf Pavilion houses a state-of-the-art darkroom, including 11 enlarging stations.
+During the Summer Arts Institute, a Harlequin dance floor is installed in the Buffalo pavilion.

 Beverly Badger Memorial Library